Scotland’s Oldest Bridges.

 C.Fife R.Eden 345196,718875

-Currently: appears mainly 16th or 17th century.
-Five semicircular arches without ribs plus one smaller segmental arch, 12 ft wide.
-About 40 ft span.
-Triangular cutwaters and refuges built in to these.
-Width about 12 ft.
-Structurally the most unusual feature is the remarkable ratio of very slim 15 inch chamfered voussoirs on a 40 ft semicircular span (photo and see engineering section).
+Currently:appears mainly 16th and 17th century.
+Horizontal decking.
+Five semicircular arches without ribs plus one smaller segmental arch, of about 40 ft span.
+Triangular cutwaters with built-in refuges.
+About 12ft parapet to parapet.
+Structurally the most unusual feature is the remarkable ratio of very slim 15 inch chamfered voussoirs on such a large semicircular span (photo and see engineering section.
+Link3).
 The main substance of the bridge is in very weathered ashlar.
-Unusual absence of a string course though the newer parapets are well defined.
+Unusual absence of a string course although the newer parapets are well defined.
+The copestones may be original.